Yang Gao

 Macroeconomic Evidence on Substitution Between Clean and Dirty Energy

-(Joint with Gregory Casey and Peter Kruse-Andersen)
+(with Gregory Casey and Peter Kruse-Andersen)

 Research Experience